Trump says DOJ, FBI to review ‘outrageous’ decision to drop charges in Jussie Smollett case

 The handling of the case has led to even deeper fractures in the Chicago political and law enforcement establishment.

 With Mayor Rahm Emanuel fuming over the move to make the case go away, Chicago police came out swinging Wednesday and released the full 61-page investigative report in the alleged hate crime hoax.
-But Chicago police reportedly then became subject of a court order that barred them from releasing further files even though they were widely available online.
+Chicago police reportedly then became subject of a court order that barred them from releasing further files even though they were widely available online.

 CHICAGO POLICE UNION PRESIDENT SAYS THEY'RE 'UPSET' OVER SMOLLETT CASE